libamtrack/library/tools/R_package_converter/README.txt

 More general information on the creation of R package can be found here: http://cran.r-project.org/doc/manuals/R-exts.pdf A very helpful description on how to deal with R package creation under Windows has been provided by P. Rossi:  http://gsbwww.uchicago.edu/fac/peter.rossi/research/bayes%20book/bayesm/Making%20R%20Packages%20Under%20Windows.pdf)
+Please note that the R command are case-sensitive, also under Windows!

 USAGE:
 1. Download the latest version of libamtrack from https://libamtrack.sourceforge.net/svnroot/libamtrack/trunk.
 At least the folders "/include", "/src"